PepeBigotes/python-stuff/README.md

   - <b>`alpha-byte-converter`</b> : Prompt that converts MiB to MB, GB to GiB, and so on.
     >Why are we doing this manually in our IT class anyways?
   - <b>`byte-converter`</b> : A class to convert units of data storage easily
-    >Supports units from Bits to pebibytes
+    >Supports units from Bits to pebibytes.
   - <b>`scapy-test`</b> : Some functions using <a href="https://github.com/secdev/scapy">Scapy</a>
     >Includes: Fake packet, DNS query, MAC vendor lookup, Get MAC from IP, ARP Discover.
   - <b>`scapy-sniffer`</b> : Sniffs packets and prints their information